tebby24/AzureSpeechSubs/README.md

 ### Subtitle Splitting

 The Azure TTS api only provides word level timestamps, so we have to combine them into larger subtitles based on the split_characters provided to generate_speech_with_subtitles.
 We only split if the last character in the word level timestamp appears in split_characters.
-This way we avoid splitting on opening quotation marks.
+This tends to help preventing a split on open quotations.
+You can get better results with quotation marks by preprocessing your text, adding a line break after end quotations.

 ### Related Projects
 https://github.com/hesic73/SpeechSynthSubs